Shop the archives

 Pot Problem?
 What, pot problem?

 The Joan Baez shows on Sunday, December 20, 1970, were one of Pepperland's most successful events.
 Baez performed two one-hour shows at 7:p.m. and 9 p.m., billed as “an hour with Joan Baez.”
-The founder and director of the Berkeley Folk Music Festival, established in 1958, Barry Olivier served as show producer.
+Founder and director of the Berkeley Folk Music Festival, Barry Olivier (est. in 1958), served as the shows producer.
 Olivier also promoted a pair of Muddy Waters and Big Momma Thornton shows at Pepperland and Berkeley Theater in April 1972.
 Records show "Folklore Productions" produced the Baez shows in an agreement documented between Olivier and Shind, with Olivier having rented Pepperland for $500 plus $250 to cover staff and crew, including coat check, security, and program salespeople who earned %20 on every program they sold.

 Neither the cold December rain nor a bomb threat could keep people away from the heavily advertised Baez performance; the line for each show reportedly went around the block, and parking was "as bad as Kezar" (Stadium, San Francisco).
 The shows opened with a popular Sonoma County country-rock group called Frontier.
 The combined performances drew nearly 7,000 concert-goers, well above the city-stated capacity of 1,850 per show, and markedly better than the Chuck Berry show two nights earlier, -which saw less than 1,000 attendees.
 Police later reported that around 9:25 p.m. a male caller had phoned Pepperland and stated, "There's a bomb set to go off in Pepperland at 10 o'clock; we don't dig Joan Baez around here."
 Pepperland security, led by Nathaniel Weathers, had quietly but intensively searched the building, the crowd, and the grounds for over an hour and found nothing.
 No one at the show even knew.